ChandrakantBudhalakoti/DIGIBHEM_Doctor_Appointment/README.md

 ## New version coming soon
 Theese New features are going to be added in the future
-- Bootstrap 5 or TailwindCSS integration (Choose[ CSS Framework Here](https://github.com/HashenUdara/edoc-doctor-appointment-system/discussions/29#discussion-4708768))
+- Bootstrap 5 or TailwindCSS integration
 - Add email functionaliy
 - Forget Password
 - Chart.js integration